-- Just like a home must be built on a stable foundation, so a website must be built using clean code for true search engine optimization.
+- Just like a house must be built on a stable foundation, so a website must be built using clean code for true search engine optimization.

-- Clean code also helps to improve a website's keyword density in relation to code.
+- Clean code also helps to improve a website's keyword ratio in relation to code.
 The higher the keyword ratio (the number of keywords versus the amount of code to generate the page) the better the ranking.
-The less code that can be used to accomplish the same task while remaining cross-browser compatible, the better.
+The less code that can be used to accomplish the same task, while remaining cross-browser compatible, the better.

-Websites that are ONLY "best optimized for Internet Explorer (IE)" are likely to get a lower ranking in search engines versus sites that run in Firefox, Safari, Google Chrome, AND Internet Explorer.
+Websites that are ONLY "best optimized for Internet Explorer (IE)" are likely to get a lower ranking in search engines, versus sites that run on all browsers including Firefox, Safari, Google Chrome, and so on.

-Since poor, extraneous code detracts from the meaningful value of website content, search engines often give a lower ranking to websites with extraneous code, and a lower keyword density.
+Since extraneous code detracts from the meaningful value of website content, search engines often give a lower ranking to sites with extraneous code, and a lower keyword ratio.

-The goal of any search engine, (whether Google, Bing or another), is to provide their search customers with accurate and relevant results.
+The goal of any search engine, (whether Google, Bing or another), is to provide their users accurate and relevant results.